-The following is a reflection by a student, Ankita, taken from Florence Osei Poku's master's thesis, Adaptation and Survival Strategies of Refugee Women with Disabilities In Saskatoon, Canada (2018).
+The Relationship Between First-Language Literacy and the Settlement and Integration Challenges Faced by Immigrant Women | 363 The following is a reflection by a student, Ankita, taken from Florence Osei Poku's master's thesis, Adaptation and Survival Strategies of Refugee Women with Disabilities In Saskatoon, Canada (2018).
 Ankita's reflection on her learning experience highlights her growing independence and confidence because of taking English classes.
 Her improved English-language skills allowed her to communicate independently in a high-stakes situation without having to rely on another person: